-It is recommended that you leave your IP settings as automatically assigned (by a DHCP server).
-By default, the gateway is a DHCP server, and it will give your computer the necessary IP settings.
+It is recommended that you allow your PC's IP settings be automatically assigned by a DHCP server.
+By default, your new DFL-600 VPN Firewall functions as a DHCP server, and it will give your PC the necessary IP settings, every time you boot your PC.